isc-projects/bind9/doc/dnssec-guide/recipes.rst

    $ dig @192.168.1.13 thereisnowaythisexists.example.com.
 A +dnssec +multiline

    ...
-   TOM10UQBL336NFAQB3P6MOO53LSVG8UI.example.com.
-300 IN NSEC3 1 0 10 1234567890ABCDEF (
+   5A03TL362CS8VSIH69CVA4MJIKRHFQH3.example.com.
+300 IN NSEC3 1 0 0 - (
                    TQ9QBEGA6CROHEOC8KIH1A2C06IVQ5ER
                    NS SOA RRSIG DNSKEY NSEC3PARAM )
    ...

-Our example used four parameters: 1, 0, 10, and 1234567890ABCDEF, in
+Our example used four parameters: 1, 0, 0, and -, in
 order.
-1 represents the algorithm, 0 represents the opt-out flag, 10 represents the number of iterations, and 1234567890ABCDEF is the salt.
+1 represents the algorithm, 0 represents the opt-out flag, 0 represents the number of additional iterations, and
+- denotes no salt is used.
 To learn more about each of these parameters, please see :ref:`advanced_discussions_nsec3param`.

 .. _recipes_nsec3_to_nsec: